Motivation and inspiration are often found together, uttered in the same sentence about trying to achieve something.

 - Write it down.
 What sparked the inspiration in the first place?
 Where did it come from?
 How did it make you feel?
 Writing things down cements and reiterates them in your mind making them more tangible and less easy to forget.
 This means that you’re more likely to keep working at it and less likely to let it slip away like another wishful thought.

 - Break it down into smaller manageable steps.
-Yes it’s good to have a clear visualisation of the big picture, the final goal – that’s good for fueling your inspiration.
+Yes, it’s good to have a clear visualization of the big picture, the final goal – that’s good for fueling your inspiration.
 But your motivation needs small, manageable tasks, and a continuous sense of accomplishment.
 So break that big final goal down into monthly, weekly, daily, even hourly targets if you need them.
 Set specific, goals and tasks and break them down as much as you need so that the big goal feels manageable and achievable.

 - Give yourself a pat on the back when you do achieve those specific tasks.
 There is a reason why ticking an item off a list is so satisfying – it gives you a sense of accomplishment and makes you want to do more.
 It motivates you.
 So reward yourself in any way that works for you every time you accomplish a stepping stone on your path to your bigger goal.
 Have a bath, a sweet treat, some extra time on the couch watching your fave TV show and tell yourself you did a good job.